AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/conf-application-down.md

 ***Please provide the detail explanation about an incident in the next line:***

-Please provide us the detail of the issue and how long the application which is not down/inaccessible.
+Please provide us the detail of the issue and how long the application which is down/inaccessible.
 When it is happened